Montana-Media-Arts/441-web-tech-Spring2021-course/modules/week-7/_posts/2001-08-01-all-together.md

 myPerson = new Person( 'blue', 'brown',3,10);
 ```

-#### Call the Person's Methods
+#### Call the Person's functions

 Finally, we can use our Person object.

 Look how clean and straightforward that code below looks!
 It is so easy to read and understand.
-By abstracting the Person into a class, we can create a person object that we can call the methods from each of those objects.
+By abstracting the Person into a class, we can create a person object that we can call the functions from each of those objects.
 Each one makes sense and is readable!

 ```html
 <html>